 increasing sales

-Businesses that run integrated marketing strategies see dramatically higher purchase rates than those operating in silos.
-The reason is simple: customers don’t live in one channel.
+The problem is simple: customers don’t live in one channel.
 They find you on Google, see your ad on social, read your blog, and then — finally — convert on email.
 If any of those touchpoints are missing or inconsistent, you lose them.
+Every time.

 The core channels: